Current West End Highlights

 The acting is wonderful,particularly so Alison Steadman, which brings to li... more

 Needless to say, a stunning performance with plenty of Bennet one-liners to... more

-Please note: The term Gielgud Theatre as well as all associated graphics, logos, and/or other tradermarks, tradenames or copyrights are the property of the Gielgud Theatre and are used herein for factual descriptive purposes only.
-We are in no way associated with or authorized by the Gielgud Theatre and neither that entity nor any of its affiliates have licensed or endorsed us to sell tickets, goods and or services in conjunction with their events.
+Please note: The term Gielgud Theatre and/or Enjoy as well as all associated graphics, logos, and/or other tradermarks, tradenames or copyrights are the property of the Gielgud Theatre and/or Enjoy and are used herein for factual descriptive purposes only.
+We are in no way associated with or authorized by the Gielgud Theatre and/or Enjoy and neither that entity nor any of its affiliates have licensed or endorsed us to sell tickets, goods and or services in conjunction with their events.